rocky/python-xasm/README.rst

 * Foil decompilers like uncompyle6_ so that they can’t disassemble bytecode (at least for now)

 This support the same kinds of bytecode that xdis_ supports.
-This is pretty much all released bytecode, although we tend to lag behind the latest Python releases.
+This is pretty much all released bytecode before Python 3.11.
+We tend to lag behind the latest Python releases.

-The code requires Python 2.7 or later.
+The code requires Python 3.6 or later.

 Assembly files
 --------------